Use of prototypes slashes design times

 Finally, the SLA customisation process enables specialised intricate finishes to components.
 SLA enables the printing of highly accurate micro-components with very delicate features, to ensure accurate tolerances and very smooth surfaces.
 Stereolithography is one of the most adaptable 3D printing techniques available.
 It allows organic shapes to be printed successfully and engraved or embossed with tiny details.
 Such fine details could never be achieved so accurately with other methods.

 Specialist engineering resins have tight tolerances and excellent performance at high temperatures

 Engineering resins are suitable for higher temperatures and offer more flexible components.
 Excellent print quality is maintained with SLA resins which mimic the flexibility of polypropylene.
 However they do come at a higher cost, but this cost is far outweighed by their ability to produce accurate working prototypes to tight tolerances which can be applied and tested in real-life situations.

 Newly created high-performance resins are producing even better engineering results

-SLA resin manufacturers have recently been pushing into the engineering sector by simulating common engineering plastics offering ABS or polypropylene-like, flexible and high-temperature resins.
+SLA resin manufacturers have recently been pushing into the precision engineering sector by simulating common engineering plastics offering ABS or polypropylene-like, flexible and high-temperature resins.
 These resins offer superior engineering properties without sacrificing print quality.
 SLA is also best suited to small components which need a smoother surface and tighter tolerances.
 SLA printing is not suitable for components which have moving mechanical parts.
 However, it is perfect for printing visual models and non-functioning parts and components, giving engineers the opportunity to bring their designs to life and show their clients how the designs would look and work in real life.

 3D Printing has transformed engineering and design processes